Skip to content

 • richer contract metadata, including owner / developer / deployer / creator fields, clickable address links, and indexed generated developer-reward totals when BDS is available

-• recent indexed event browsing on service nodes with BDS enabled
+• recent indexed event browsing on nodes with BDS enabled

 • execution health from /perf_status, plus explicit visibility when advanced perf capture is disabled